Creating awareness for children's hearing lossCreating awareness for children's hearing loss

 National Institute on Deafness and Other Communication Disorders - For older children, NIDCD offers a campaign called It's a Noisy Planet: Protect Their Hearing.
 Designed to be interactive, as well as to involve parents in helping to protect their children’s hearing, the site contains games, posters, and information about noise and hearing loss tailored specifically for tweens.
 It advises parents about all aspects of noise induced hearing loss, from the causes to prevention to recognizing situations which could put their child’s hearing at risk.

-The Alexander Graham Bell Association for the Deaf and Hard of Hearing - AG Bell took part in MediaPlanet’s annual Vision and Hearing Health Campaign, reaching over 1.3 million USA Today readers with an advertisement and an accompanying article about the importance of newborn hearing screenings.
+The Alexander Graham Bell Association for the Deaf and Hard of Hearing - In 2017, AG Bell took part in MediaPlanet’s annual Vision and Hearing Health Campaign, reaching over 1.3 million USA Today readers with an advertisement and an accompanying article about the importance of newborn hearing screenings.
 The ad featured a photo of a parent and child, with the caption “Today, my deaf son heard me call his name.
 He spoke the words ‘I love you.’”
 The ad encouraged readers to learn more about helping children with hearing impairment or hearing loss communicate by utilizing AG Bell’s online resources.

 The goal of the ad and article was to increase public awareness of the importance of hearing intervention, so that children have a chance to be on par with their peers when it comes to language development.
 “This ad conveys a simple but emotionally powerful message by highlighting the abilities of children who are deaf and hard of hearing today to listen and talk in everyday interactions,” said AG Bell president Meredith Sugar.
 AG bell encouraged its community members to share the ad through social media for even greater reach.